 When it comes to great agents, there are the helpful and then there’s worth your weight in gold, like this one who sold their client’s house while they toured the country in an RV.

 Every agent will gladly sing their own praises when asked, but how do you tell which ones will go above and beyond?
 You’ve got two places to turn: online reviews and personal referrals.

 You’ll already be combing your prospective agents’ profiles for their stats, but while you’re at it, run through their online reviews for little nuggets that demonstrate a willingness to go the extra mile for their clients.

 At the interview, ask each agent to provide a short list of satisfied clients that you can call or message to get a first-hand account of just how helpful the Realtor® was throughout the entire home selling process.

 Reclaim your right to say ‘No thanks’

-Saying “thanks, but no thanks” to a Realtor who put time and effort into creating a CMA, touring your home, and sitting for an interview is never comfortable.
+Saying “thanks, but no thanks” to an agent who put time and effort into creating a CMA, touring your home, and sitting for an interview is never comfortable.